 The debtor shall use the standard approved chapter 13 plan and order for this district with such alterations as may be appropriate in a particular case.
 If the debtor provides additions, deletions, or other modifications, the debtor shall provide at the beginning of the plan or order a notice that the chapter 13 plan or order contains deviations, and the deviations shall be clearly identified.
 If the debtor is represented by an attorney, the plan or any amended plan shall be signed by the attorney at the time it is filed and shall be signed by the debtor prior to the confirmation hearing.
 If the debtor is not represented by an attorney, the plan shall be signed by the debtor at the time it is filed.
-If either the plan or any amended plan is further amended and the amendments are contained in the order confirming the plan, the proposed order confirming the plan shall be signed by the amendments.
+If either the plan or any amended plan is further amended and the amendments are contained in the order confirming the plan, the proposed order confirming the plan shall be signed by the debtor, the debtor's attorney, the trustee, and any other party in interest affected by the amendments.

-Related Authority: 11 U.S.C. §§ 1302, 1322, 1323, 1324, 1325 Fed.
+11 U.S.C. §§ 1302, 1322, 1323, 1324, 1325 Fed.
 R. Bankr.
 P. 2002, 3015 Model Chapter 13 Plan